Our counseling program provides trauma informed therapy to individuals who have been impacted by crime.

 Is free to victims and their families

-Is provided by licensed therapists
+Is provided by licensed clinicians

 Can last as long as the client needs (no limits on the number of sessions)

 I didn't report the crime to the police.
 Can I come to counseling?

 Yes.
 Reporting the crime to the police is not required to receive services at Crime Victim Center.